 Simple Ways to Reduce Stress Naturally

-There are times when I feel really stressed.
-I know; it happens to everyone, even those of us with a generally calm demeanor.
-Life has a way of throwing a lot of little challenges at us, and unfortunately, sometimes some bigger ones.
+At times I feel very stressed.
+I know.
+It happens to everyone, even those of us with a generally calm demeanor.
+Life can throw a lot of little challenges at us, and unfortunately sometimes some bigger ones as well.
 Stress can add up, so managing it in small doses before symptoms spiral out of control is a smart thing to do.

 With the holidays approaching, stress is an especially timely topic.
 People seem to get crazy around this time, but I don’t think it has to be this way.
 Some simple strategies can help you cope.